pantelis/aiml-common/assignments/object-tracking-kalman/drone.md

-# Drone tracking using Kalman Filters
+# UAV Detection and Tracking

 Multi-Object Tracking (MOT) is a core visual ability that humans poses to perform kinetic tasks and coordinate other tasks.
 The AI community has recognized the importance of MOT via a series of [competitions](https://motchallenge.net).